Dutch identity card: European identity card

-Before the introduction of the Dutch identity card (1 October 2001) on creditcard-format, an ID2-format European identity card was issued.
-This card was machine-readable as well and was valid for the same group of countries (but not for 11 out of 12 EU countries which acceded in 2004 and 2007).
+Before the introduction of the Dutch identity card (1 October 2001) in credit card format, an ID2-format European identity card was issued.
+This card was also machine-readable and was valid for the same group of countries (but not for 11 out of 12 EU countries which acceded in 2004 and 2007).
 The card contained also information on the bearer's address and had fields in English, Dutch and French.
 After introduction of the Dutch identity card, existing European identity cards remained valid until expiry.